hiddenSymmetries/simsopt/paper.md

 `Surface` object as the `Vmec` instance, so when the shape of this single surface is modified during the optimization, the outputs of both Vmec and Spec change accordingly.
-Also, since the optimization problem is formulated with a script, any other desired scripting elements can be included.
-Here this capability is used to define a series of optimization stages, in which the size of the parameter space is increased at each step, along with the numerical resolution parameters of the codes.
+Also, since the optimization problem is defined with a script, any other desired scripting elements can be included.
+Here this capability is used to define a series of three optimization stages, in which the size of the parameter space (the maximum $m$ and $n$ values of the $\{R_{m,n},\,Z_{m,n}\}$ to vary) is increased at each step, along with the numerical resolution parameters of the codes.
 The former is valuable to avoid getting stuck in a local minimum, and the latter improves computational efficiency.

 It can be seen in figure \autoref{fig:poincare} that the optimization has successfully eliminated the islands; indeed the residues have been reduced from $\pm2\times 10^{-3}$ to $-2\times 10^{-6}$.
-Therefore the VMEC and SPEC solutions agree on the surface shapes at the optimum, and calculations based on the VMEC solution can be trusted.
+Therefore the VMEC and SPEC solutions agree on the internal flux surface shapes at the optimum, and calculations based on the VMEC solution can be trusted.
+The rotational transform ranges from 0.39 to 0.42 for both the initial and optimized configurations, so the islands were not eliminated by shifting the resonance out of the domain, but rather by eliminating the resonant field.
 The final configuration also has extremely good quasiaxisymmetry, as shown by the straight horizontal contours of $|B|$ in \autoref{fig:boozer}.

 ![Magnetic field strength for the optimized stellarator shape, computed from VMEC and booz_xform, showing good